hirobo/world-earthquake/README.md

 # World earthquake data pipeline

 ## About this project
-In this project, we have built a data pipeline and a dashboard using the World Earthquake Dataset, which covers data from 1906 to 2022.
-The dataset contains around 300,000 records of earthquake occurrences, magnitudes, and depths, providing valuable information for those interested in seismology.
+This project addresses the lack of accessible earthquake data analysis tools by building a data pipeline and dashboard using the World Earthquake Dataset.
+The dashboard provides an interactive and visually appealing interface for users to filter and analyze earthquake data by time, location, magnitude, and other factors.

-The objective of this project is to organize and analyze earthquake data through the data pipeline using  an orchestration tool (Prefect) and visualize earthquake-prone regions and other trends by creating a dashboard.
-By doing so, we aim to identify areas with high earthquake risk and provide information for the consideration of prevention measures and strategies.
+The data pipeline uses Prefect 2.0 and dbt for scalability and future expandability as new data becomes available.
+Additionally, GCP's cloud environment is utilized for increased reliability and maintenance of the project.

 ## Dataset
 https://www.kaggle.com/datasets/garrickhague/world-earthquake-data-from-1906-2022